-Speakers' Contracts
+Speakers' contracts

-• Sponsorship of healthcare professionals for such events should be limited to travel, meals, registration fee, accommodation, and also limited entertainment in relation to the event.
+- Sponsorship of healthcare professionals for such events should be limited to travel, meals, registration fee, accommodation, and also limited entertainment in relation to the event. - Payment of honoraria to local speakers and presenters is not encouraged.
+If an honorarium is paid, a guidance amount of no more than MYR 1,500 (approximately USD 383) per engagement, with up to the maximum amount of MYR 3,000 (approximately USD 765) for multiple engagements per day. - A detailed signed contract on the services is required for auditing purposes and to prove that such payment is not an inducement. - The requirement of a signed contract similarly applies to the engagement of international speakers but pharmaceutical companies should check with the speaker's home country industry code, and apply the provisions accordingly.

-- Payment of honoraria to local speakers and presenters is not encouraged.
-If an honorarium is paid, a guidance amount of no more than MYR1,000 (approximately USD245) per engagement, with up to the maximum amount of MYR2,000 (approximately USD490) per day is permitted. - A detailed signed contract on the services is required for auditing purposes and to prove that such payment is not an inducement. - The requirement of a signed contract similarly applies to the engagement of international speakers but pharmaceutical companies should check with the speaker's home country industry code, and apply the provisions accordingly.
+Medical representatives' agreement

-Medical Representatives' Agreement
+• Medical representatives that the company employs must be adequately trained and possess sufficient medical and technical knowledge to present information on the company's product in an accurate and responsible manner.

-- Medical representatives that the company employs must be adequately trained and possess sufficient medical and technical knowledge to present information on the company's product in an accurate and responsible manner. - Such requirements should not only apply to verbal presentations but also printed material that are created by the healthcare professionals. - The system of remuneration of representatives should not adversely influence the presentation of information on the products nor influence the proper prescription as well as usage of the products by patients consumers.
+- Such requirements should not only apply to verbal presentations but also printed materials that are created by the healthcare professionals. - The system of remuneration of representatives should not adversely influence the presentation of information on the products nor influence the proper prescription as well as usage of the products by patients/consumers.